 You may think, duh status reporting is a necessary feature to know the state of a device without actually being in front of it to see it.
 I agree, a big part of home automation depends on knowing the current state of a device!
 Well my friend, you may be surprised to hear that while all home automation protocols can only send an on/off command, some cannot actually then query the status to see if the command was successfully received.
-For example Lightwave RF does not support status reporting.back to menu ↑ back to menu ↑
+For example Lightwave RF does not support status reporting.

-Z-Wave is the best Home Automation protocol and the Vera Plus is the best Home Automation controller on the market in 2017.
+I strongly believe that Z-Wave is the best Home Automation protocol and that the Vera Plus is the best Home Automation controller for beginners to home automation.
 With HA, you want a mature technology that you and your family can depend on day and night.
 That’s what Vera Control has delivered with the Vera Plus.
 It is indeed a wonderful time to be alive, where such awesome technology costs just a few hundred dollars!

 The best ZWave smart home hub which comes at a great price too

 - Mature reliable high-performing technology